Brick Court Chambers

 • Add To Shortlisth

-• Acting for a Caribbean Government in its dispute with the concession holder of a freeport zone (UNCITRAL Rules, Nassau seat) (led by Harry Matovu KC, Richard Eschwege KC, Emilie Gonin).
+• Acting in a dispute on behalf of a Caribbean Government with the concession holder of a freeport zone (UNCITRAL Rules, Nassau seat) (on a team led by Harry Matovu KC and Richard Eschwege KC).

 Expand All